 To prevent cross-contamination, one hand sprinkles on the rub and the other hand does the rubbing.
 Don't put the hand that is rubbing into the powder.

 After salting, the best arrangement is on a wire rack over a pan, no wrap.
 There is nothing about plastic wrap that forces salt or rub molecules into the meat.
 It is not some sort of vacuum or pressure system.
 Plastic wrap just gets stuck to the rub and pulls it off when we remove the plastic.
 Liquid also accumulates in the plastic and washes away some of the spices.
 If you are dry brining poultry, you actually want airflow around the meat to help desiccate the skin.

 In the restaurant world you are required by law to cover or wrap the meat so juices won't contaminate other foods like veggies.
-This makes sense, so a roasting pan with a rack and a dome will work just fine.
+This makes sense, so be very careful if you leave raw meat uncoverd in the fridge.
+If you wish, a roasting pan with a rack and a dome will work just fine.